ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ### MAIN GOAL: Implementing [the `CBPeripheralDelegate` Protocol](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate), which will complete the SDK.

-1. We will start to extend [the `ITCB_SDK_Central` class](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130), by conforming it to [the `CBPeripheralDelegate` protocol](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate).
+1. We will continue to extend [the `ITCB_SDK_Central` class](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130); this time, by conforming it to [the `CBPeripheralDelegate` protocol](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate).
-2. We will add code to receive [the `CBPeripheralDelegate.peripheral(_:didDiscoverServices:)` delegate callback](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518744-peripheral), which is in response to the last step of Part 1.
-This will have the Magic 8-Ball Service.
+2. We will add code to receive [the `CBPeripheralDelegate.peripheral(_:didDiscoverServices:)` delegate callback](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518744-peripheral), which is in response to the last step of Phase 1.
+The response we receive will have the Magic 8-Ball Service.
 3. This code will then issue [the `CBPeripheral.discoverCharacteristics(_:for:)` call](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518797-discovercharacteristics), asking the Perippheral to discover all [the `CBCharacteristic` instances](https://developer.apple.com/documentation/corebluetooth/cbcharacteristic) for the Magic 8-Ball Service.
 4. We will add code to receive [the `CBPeripheralDelegate.peripheral(_:didDiscoverCharacteristicsFor:error:)` callback](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518821-peripheral), which will return 2 instances of [`CBCharacteristic`](https://developer.apple.com/documentation/corebluetooth/cbcharacteristic); representing the 2 "parts" of the Magic 8-Ball Central implementation (ask question/receive answer).
 5. At this point, the Central will have a full "map" of the Peripheral, and will call [the `ITCB_Observer_Central_Protocol.deviceDiscovered(_ device:)` SDK observer method](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/public/ITCB_SDK_Protocol.swift#L307).
 The app will then present the device to the user, who will be prompted to ask a question.